OpenNebula/docs/source/configuration_guide/sunstone_configuration/sunstone.rst

 When the Fireedge server is installed, it automatically install dependencies for  Guacamole connections and the VMRC proxy, which are necessary for use VNC, RDP, SSH, and VMRC.

-.. note:: For VMRC connections Sunstone and Fireedge must be installed on the same server.

 +----------------+-------------------+---------------------+
 |   Connection   |   With Fireedge   |  Without Fireedge   |